Governance v0 User Guide

 In the Description field, the proposer is expected to following the following format:

 By default, the instructions are set to “Offchain Instructions”.
-In v0, we expect all proposals to be “Offchain Instructions” unless they are Governance Upgrade requirements.
+In v0, it is expected that all proposals will be “Offchain Instructions” unless they are Governance Upgrade requirements.

 For “Governance”, the user should always chose the first option: “J9uWvULFL47gtCPvgR3oN7W357iehn5WF2Vn9MJvcSxz”